Jimuelzxc/chop/APP_README.md

 python chop.py
 ```

-The script will prompt you to enter a YouTube URL.
-After you provide the URL, it will execute the steps outlined above and, if successful, you will find a `clip.mp4` file in the same directory.
+The script will prompt you to enter a YouTube URL and how many clips you want.
+After you provide the information, it will execute the steps outlined above and, if successful, you will find your clips (`clip_1.mp4`, etc.) in the same directory.